Macbeth (1971 film): Filming

-Macbeth was filmed in various locations around the British Isles, starting in Snowdonia in October 1970.
-Parts of the film were shot in Wales.
+Macbeth was filmed in various locations around the British Isles, starting in Snowdonia in Wales in October 1970.
 A considerable amount of shooting took place in Northumberland on the northeast coast of England, including Lindisfarne Castle, Bamburgh Castle and beach, St. Aidan's Church and North Charlton Moors near Alnwick.
-Interior scenes were shot at Shepperton Studios.
+Interior scenes were shot at Shepperton Studios; filming started 2 November 1970.

 The production was troubled by poor weather, and the cast complaining of Polanski's "petulance".
 Fight director William Hobbs likened the long rehearsals in the rain to "training for the decathlon".

 Polanski personally handled and demonstrated the props and rode horses before shooting, and walked into animal feces to film goats and sheep.
 It was common for the director to snatch the camera away from his cameramen.
 He also decided to use special effects to present the "dagger of the mind", believing viewers may be puzzled or would not enjoy it if the dagger did not appear on screen, but was merely described in the dialogue.
 The great challenges in portraying the catapult of fireballs into the castle led to Polanski calling it "special defects".

-At the insistence of financiers who wanted Polanski fired, Peter Collinson was hired and filmed scenes in Shepperton.
-Polanski justified the film's inefficiency, blaming "shitty weather," and agreed to give up one-third of the rest of his salary, on top of which Hefner contributed another $500,000 to complete the film.
+By mid January the film was behind schedule.
+The completion guarantors arranged for Peter Collinson to be hired and filmed scenes in Shepperton.

+Polanski justified the film's inefficiency, blaming "shitty weather", and agreed to give up one-third of the rest of his salary, on top of which Hefner contributed another $500,000 to complete the film.